(Updated Oct 6, 2022)

 Residents in Auburn and communities across the State are faced with escalating electric costs which increase household expenses and put a burden on homeowners, families, low-income populations and seniors.
 Commercial customers are challenged by high electricity costs which are consistently highlighted as a barrier to economic growth in central Massachusetts.
 Residents and businesses in Auburn and other communities in the Commonwealth have felt the impact of skyrocketing electricity supply costs.

 The Town of Auburn’s Municipal Aggregation Plan is designed to address this uncertainty in electricity costs by combining the purchasing power of its residential and commercial customers and by competitively bidding that load on the open market.
 By combining this purchasing power, the Community Choice Municipal Aggregation Plan enables customers to achieve stability in their electric rates and control their electric costs.
-However, savings cannot be guaranteed.
+Please note, savings cannot always be guaranteed.

 The Town of Auburn has been working with its municipal energy consultant, Colonial Power Group, Inc. since April of 2015 when they were chosen by the Board of Selectmen after a competitive process.
 The Wind Turbine and Alternative Energy Committee had held interviews for 3 municipal aggregation consultant candidates over the course of 2014 before recommending Colonial Power Group to the Town Manager.
 The Town Manager concurred with the recommendation of the Committee and recommended Colonial Power to the Selectmen.